rjanapa/rjanapa/Instagram.md

 Whenever these servers need to generate the News Feed of a user, they will first query the UserNewsFeed table to find the last time the News Feed was generated for that user.
 Then, new News-Feed data will be generated from that time onwards (following the steps mentioned above).

-What are the different approaches for sending News Feed contents to the users?
+What are the different approaches for sending News Feed contents to the users?<br>

 1. Pull: Clients can pull the News-Feed contents from the server at a regular interval or manually whenever they need it.
-Possible problems with this approach are a) New data might not be shown to the users until clients issue a pull request b) Most of the time, pull requests will result in an empty response if there is no new data.
+Possible problems with this approach are a) New data might not be shown to the users until clients issue a pull request b) Most of the time, pull requests will result in an empty response if there is no new data.<br>

 2. Push: Servers can push new data to the users as soon as it is available.
 To efficiently manage this, users have to maintain a Long Poll request with the server for receiving the updates.
-A possible problem with this approach is a user who follows a lot of people or a celebrity user who has millions of followers; in this case, the server has to push updates quite frequently.
+A possible problem with this approach is a user who follows a lot of people or a celebrity user who has millions of followers; in this case, the server has to push updates quite frequently.<br>

 3. Hybrid: We can adopt a hybrid approach.
 We can move all the users who have a high number of followers to a pull-based model and only push data to those who have a few hundred (or thousand) follows.
-Another approach could be that the server pushes updates to all the users not more than a certain frequency and letting users with a lot of updates to pull data regularly.
+Another approach could be that the server pushes updates to all the users not more than a certain frequency and letting users with a lot of updates to pull data regularly.<br>

 <b>Cache and Load balancing</b><br>

 Our service would need a massive-scale photo delivery system to serve globally distributed users.
-Our service should push its content closer to the user using a large number of geographically distributed photo cache servers and use CDNs (for details, see Caching).
+Our service should push its content closer to the user using a large number of geographically distributed photo cache servers and CDNs.<br>

 We can introduce a cache for metadata servers to cache hot database rows.
 We can use Memcache to cache the data.
 Application servers can quickly check if the cache has desired rows before hitting the database.
-Least Recently Used (LRU) can be a reasonable cache eviction policy for our system.
-Under this policy, we discard the least recently viewed row first.
+Least Recently Used (LRU) can be a reasonable cache eviction policy for the system.
+Under this policy, discard the least recently viewed row first.<br>

-How can we build a more intelligent cache?
+How can we build a more intelligent cache? <br>
 If we go with the eighty-twenty rule, i.e., 20% of daily read volume for photos is generating 80% of the traffic, which means that certain photos are so popular that most people read them.
 This dictates that we can try caching 20% of the daily read volume of photos and metadata.